 Immediate final rule.

-This immediate final rule is effective on July 10, 2000 without further notice, unless EPA receives adverse comments by June 9, 2000.
-Should EPA receive such comments, it will publish a timely document withdrawal informing the public that the rule will not take effect or affirm that the immdediate final rule will take effect as scheduled.
+This immediate final rule is effective on May 30, 2000 without further notice, unless EPA receives adverse comments by April 28, 2000.
+Should EPA receive such comments, it will publish a timely document withdrawal informing the public that the rule will not take effect.

 FOR FURTHER INFORMATION CONTACT:

 Alima Patterson, Region 6 Regional Authorization Coordinator, Grants and Authorization Section (6PD-G), Multimedia Planning and Permitting Division, EPA Region 6, 1445 Ross Avenue, Dallas, Texas 75202-2733, (214) 665-8533.End Further Info End Preamble Start Supplemental Information

 A. Why Are Revision to State Programs Necessary?

 States that receive final authorization from EPA under RCRA Section 3006(b), 42 U.S.C.
 6926(b), must maintain a hazardous waste program that is equivalent to, consistent with, and no less stringent than the Federal Hazardous Waste Program.
 As the Federal program changes, States must change their programs and ask EPA to authorize the changes.
 Changes to State programs may be necessary when Federal or State statutory or regulatory authority is modified or when certain other changes occur.
 Most commonly, States must change their programs because of changes to EPA's regulations in 40 Code of Federal Regulations (CFR) parts 124, 260-266, 268, 270, 273, and 279.

 B. What Is the Effect of Today's Authorization Decision?